Introduce yourself. Who are you?!

 But I think my answer would be that, I’ve got guts.
 There’s no denying that.
 Visiting destinations that blonde, American females probably shouldn’t go to solo, or rejecting the status quo of what quite literally everyone I know is doing (working a 9-5, getting engaged, buying property, having kids, etc.). and moving to the other side of the world, twice.
 That all takes some serious guts.
 And I love that I had it in me to do it.
 I love that I looked fear in the face with my middle finger high, and just went for it.
 I wouldn’t have been able to live with myself if I didn’t.

-Emma Cunningham is a world traveler and writer, who has spent the last 2.5 years living and traveling around the world.
+Emma Cunningham is a world traveler and writer, who has spent the last few years living and traveling around the world.
 Emma has traveled internationally as a journalist, hotel critic, content creator, & guide writer.
-Fueled by a passion for travel, an obsession with culture & natural ability to make words come to life, Emma’s writing has taken her across the vast plains of Mongolia, through The Great Indian Desert on the back of a camel, sky high in hot air balloons in Turkey, to the shores of the Caribbean providing hurricane relief, & beyond.
+Fueled by a passion for travel, an obsession with culture & natural ability to make words come to life, Emma’s writing has taken her around the world.